novano1/calorie-tracker/README.md

-# XCAL – AI-Powered Calorie Tracker App made by Sachin Veldi
+# XCAL – AI-Powered Calorie Tracker ### Developed by Sachin Veldi
+This project is original work by Sachin Veldi.
+Please credit the author if you reference or adapt this code.

 **XCAL** is a sleek, mobile-first calorie tracking app built with React Native.
 It combines barcode scanning, AI image recognition, and USDA nutrition data to help users monitor daily calorie intake and macronutrients in a fast, intuitive way.